rr-utilities/forumdigitalis/README.md

 **Who manages the project and contributes to it?** I am the only one who manages this project.
 For comments and co.: e-mail address, see profile

 **How will it be published?** All content will be accessible on this website, but it will not be published all at once:
-1. Publication (autumn 2025): Basic website structure with start page / block 4 (appendix)
+1. Publication (1st November 2025): Basic website structure with start page / block 4 (appendix)
-2. Publication (winter 2025): Block 1 (LaTeX etc.)
+2. Publication (January 2026): Block 1 (LaTeX etc.)
 3. Publication (spring 2026): Block 2, 1st half (HTML etc.)
 4. Publication (_tba_): Block 2, 2nd half + Block 3